pluginized-protocols/libxbgp/docs/source/dynamic_pluglet_insertion.rst

     path of the ELF eBPF object.
 The path must be accessible by ``ebpf_injecter``

 -h anchor_type
-    If ``ebpf_injecter`` is used to add, replace, remove a pluglet, the option specify on which anchor of the plugin the action will take place.
-Valid anchors are :
+    If ``ebpf_injecter`` is used to add, replace, remove a pluglet.
+This option specifies at which plugin anchor the action will take place.
+Valid anchors are

     pre
         PRE anchor of the plugin